Learning to Deceive Knowledge Graph Augmented Models via Targeted Perturbation: Methods for Targeted KG Perturbation

-\textbf{Reward Function } The reward function encourages the policy to maximize downstream performance.
-This optimization of downstream performance is the key difference between the heuristic-based perturbations and the RL-based perturbations.
-For the commonsense QA task, we implement this by minimizing the KL divergence between the predicted answer distribution and the true answer distribution.
-For the recommender system task, we directly use dev AUC as the reward.
+\textbf{Reward~} The reward function pushes the policy to maximize downstream performance.
+For commonsense QA, higher reward corresponds to lower KL divergence between the predicted and true answer distributions.
+For item recommendation, we use validation AUC as the reward function.